riyandifirman/github-user/README.md

 <b> 1.
 Search User </b> <br>
 - Display a list of user data from the API using RecyclerView with minimal data for avatar photos and usernames.
-- User search using data from the API runs well.
+- User search using data from the API runs well
 - Users can see the detail page of the search list results.

 <b> 2.
 Detail User </b> <br>